Last update on November 09, 2023

 In a nutshell:

-- CDP disclosures are done through online questionnaires with three main topics: climate change, forests and water security (the topics are gradually expanding according to CDP’s 5 year plan)
+• CDP disclosures are done through an online questionnaire with three main topics: climate change, forests and water security (the topics are gradually expanding according to CDP’s 5 year plan)

 As a European company, the pressure is on, if you haven’t already started reporting on sustainability.
 As new laws, regulations, and standards are coming into force in the EU, such as the Corporate Sustainability Reporting Directive (CSRD), your company will be required to report extensively on your sustainability efforts, including both past performance and future goals.